The Left in the European Parliament: 2014–2024

-Positions
+Political positions

-According to its 1994 constituent declaration, the group is opposed to the present European Union political structure, but it is committed to integration.
-That declaration sets out three aims for the construction of another European Union, the total change of institutions to make them fully democratic, breaking with neoliberal monetarist policies, and a policy of co-development and equitable cooperation.
-The group wants to disband the North Atlantic Treaty Organization (NATO), and strengthen the Organization for Security and Co-operation in Europe (OSCE).
+According to its 1994 constituent declaration, the Left is opposed to the present EU political structure but is committed to European integration.
+That declaration sets out three aims for the construction of another EU, the total change of institutions to make them fully democratic, breaking with neoliberal monetarist policies, and a policy of co-development and equitable cooperation.
+The group wanted to disband the North Atlantic Treaty Organization (NATO) but strengthen the Organization for Security and Co-operation in Europe (OSCE).
+The Left is divided between reformism and revolution, leaving it up to each party to decide on the manner they deem best suited to achieve their aims.
+As such, it simultaneously positioned itself as insiders within the European institutions, enabling it to influence the decisions made by co-decision, and as outsiders by its willingness to seek another Europe, which would abolish the Maastricht Treaty.
+For example, the group was part of a centre-left majority in some key votes.
+Despite some internal opposition, a report on a piece of legislation securing online privacy rights was narrowly agreed by a centre-left majority including the GUE/NGL.
+In 2019, the GUE/NGL joined the G/EFA in supporting the S&D and Renew Europe (RE) against Manfred Weber as European Commissioner, with the smallest centre-left majority (377 seats).

-The group is divided between reformism and revolution, leaving it up to each party to decide on the manner they deem best suited to achieve their aims.
-As such, it has simultaneously positioned itself as insiders within the European institutions, enabling it to influence the decisions made by co-decision; and as outsiders by its willingness to seek another Europe, which would abolish the Maastricht Treaty.
+The Left is a relatively big tent and heterogeneous group of left-wing politics and socialist and communist parties, including anti-capitalism, communism, democratic socialism, and eco-socialism.
+In terms of voters, its main competitors are from the other left-leaning political groups, such as the S&D and the G/EFA.
+The member parties share opposition to austerity and thus support the anti-austerity movement, the promotion of a new model of ecological development, the reform of the EU's political structure to make it more democratic, and a policy of international solidarity based on respect for human rights.
+Other common ground among its members is the defence of social rights, the promotion of tax justice, the fight against inequality, and environmental protection.
+The Left also fights for a more united and transparent EU.
+The newspaper L'Opinion has opined that it perceives the group to represent the more radical left.
+Elsewhere it has been described as part of left-wing and far-left EU politics.